londonappbrewery/Quizzler-iOS11/README.md

-Copyright 2015 London App Brewery
+Copyright © The App Brewery